-In order to help, I’ve decided to come with a list of delicious, easy to prepare lunch ideas for those suffering of a fatty liver.
-I am a big fan of these lunches and I am sure you will love them too!
+In order to help, I’ve decided to share with you a list of delicious, easy to prepare lunch ideas for those suffering of a NAFLD.
+I am a big fan of these dishes and I am sure you will love them too!

 Cook your own food – that’s the best way to make sure that the fat intake, carbs intake and nasty chemicals intake is under your control!

-And now let’s move on and let’s check out some lunch ideas for fatty liver that will help you with your condition and which will surely prove that you can still eat good when on a strict diet!
+Now let’s move on and let’s check out some lunch ideas for fatty liver that will help you with your condition and which will surely prove that you can still eat good when on a strict diet!

 Home Made Vegetable Soup